strawberry-graphql/strawberry/docs/types/resolvers.md

 }
 ```

-## Accessing parent's data
+## Accessing field's parent's data

-It is quite common to want to be able to access the data from the parent in a
+It is quite common to want to be able to access the data from the field's parent
-resolver.
-For example let's say that we want to define a `fullName` field on our
+in a resolver.
+For example let's say that we want to define a `fullName` field
-`User`.
-We can define a new field with a resolver that combines its first and
+on our `User`.
+We can define a new field with a resolver that combines its first
-last names:
+and last names:

 ```python+schema
 import strawberry